MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-front-end.md

 `index.worker` is the main `onAction` registration.
 It handles events that the Fabric host sends, which are triggered by executed *actions*.

-The actions can be sent either by the workload to Fabric and then called back into the `onAction` handler, or they can be initiated by the Fabric host.
-For example, when you select *Create Sample Item - Frontend Only*, Fabric triggers the action 'open.createSampleWorkloadFrontendOnly' and the `onAction` handler initiates opening the workload main UI page.
+The actions can be sent by the workload to Fabric and then called back into the `onAction` handler, or they can be initiated by the Fabric host.
+For example, when you select **Create Sample Item - Frontend Only**, Fabric triggers the action `open.createSampleWorkloadFrontendOnly`, and the `onAction` handler initiates opening the workload main UI page.
 The current workspace `objectId` value also is passed into the frontend-only experience.

 The sequence is shown in the following code example: